ESP32DE/Boot-Linux-ESP32S3-Playground/_start_here_/medial/howto/readme.md

 ![image](https://github.com/ESP32DE/Boot-Linux-ESP32S3-Playground/assets/16070445/fd19dd3f-d20c-46f0-8766-70d580047ca1)

-**//**

-**//**
+restart

-you are ready for the toolchain, for few things we need to do updates and install developer tools which is need for the builds. but for now you are good in this part.
+you are ready to install the toolchain, for few things we need to do updates and install developer tools which is need for the builds. but for now you are good in this part.

 Note: Allways be sure you did mount your drive if you want work with this.